M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Visual-Studio/VAF2.1/index.md

 The Vault Application Framework 2.1 template is part of the `M-Files Online Visual Studio template package`, which can be downloaded from the [M-Files Partner Portal](https://partners.cloudvault.m-files.com/Default.aspx?#CE7643CB-C9BB-4536-8187-707DB78EAF2A/object/D93538F9-B429-44DE-9840-553A67964438/latest).
 If you are a partner and do not have access to the M-Files Partner Portal, then please contact your Channel Account Manager.
 To install the template, simply double-click on the ".vsix" file, which will then guide you through installing the templates into the version of Visual Studio that you have installed.

-Both Vault Application Framework 2.0 and Vault Application Framework 2.1 project templates are both included in the same package.
+Both Vault Application Framework 2.0 and Vault Application Framework 2.1 project templates are included in the same package.
 The 2.1 runtime is only compatible with M-Files 19.9 onwards, so 2.0 should be used if targeting older installations.
 {:.note}

 ## Building your first application